MatthewMarinets/war3-ap-maps/doc/communication_protocol.md

 | MaxTech(Player(9), 'ncrb')  | Item 10 ID                                    |
 | MaxTech(Player(10), 'ncrb') | Item 11 ID                                    |
 | MaxTech(Player(11), 'ncrb') | Item 12 ID                                    |

-### pocket.txt
-*todo*
-* Client -> Game
-* Used to send information about quest items to the game
-  * Gerard's Ledger
-  * Heart of Searinox
-  * ?Frostmourne?
-  * Urn of King Terenas
-  * Key of the Three Moons
-  * Heart of Aszune
-  * Enchanted Gemstone
-  * ?Soul Gem? / ?Soul?
-  * ?Horn of Cenarius?
-  * Empty Vial / Full Vial
-  * ?Skull of Guldan?
-* Sets the MaxTech of each item ID to 1 if acquired, 0 otherwise (on player 0)
-* *Todo*: Viewable in the Quests tab